-Developing applications and deploying them to an application server does not guarantee best performance without performance tuning of the applications and server.
-Performance tuning involves ensuring your application does not consume resources unnecessarily while ensures best performance of the applications and application server.
+Developing applications and deploying them to an Enterprise Application Platform does not guarantee best performance without performance tuning of the applications and server.
+Performance tuning involves ensuring your application does not consume resources unnecessarily while ensures best performance of the applications and Enterprise Application Platform.